 SCB is dedicated to supporting the advancement of standards and best practices that enhance the entire regenerative medicine community and accelerate innovation.

 The success of SCB's efforts to coordinate standards development depends on your participation.
 To contribute to an SCB project, please contact SCB Senior Technical Program Manager, Dawn Henke (firstname.lastname@example.org).

 Outreach and Education Activities

 To this end, Nexight Group LLC and SCB co-authored The Regenerative Medicine Standards Landscape report with funding from the U.S. Food and Drug Administration (FDA).
-This report provides an overview of nearly 200 existing standards relevant to the cell therapy, gene therapy, or tissue engineering sectors of regenerative medicine and assesses the needs and opportunities for standards development in regenerative medicine as identified by key stakeholders.
+This report provides a snapshot of the current landscape for regenerative medicine standards.
+It outlines existing and in-development standards, providing a reference that individual organizations can use to identify available standards to improve their operations.

 SCB reviews and accepts projects that span the priorities of the SCB consortium under the four working groups: cell-based drug discovery, cell therapy, gene therapy, and tissue engineering.
 Each working group seeks to identify and assess needs for standards or best practices that can support advances in enabling technologies and infrastructure, clinical development, and commercialization.
 Learn more: